wilsonte-umich/mdi-suite-template/README.md

     version: v0.0.0
 ```

-Such tool versions are _not_ placed into git version tags unless prefixed with the
+Such tool versions should _not_ be placed into git version tags unless prefixed with the
 name of the tool, e.g., 'myPipeline-v0.0.0', but this is usually not necessary.
 All git tags of format 'v0.0.0' are assumed to be tool suite versions.
 Thus, to communicate
 the version of a tool it is best to simply provide the version of the tool suite that
 carries it, which always has an unambiguous mapping to a tool version.